lnbits/lnbits/docs/guide/installation.md

 chmod +x lnbits.sh &&
 ./lnbits.sh
 ```
+Now visit `0.0.0.0:5000` to make a super-user account.

-`./lnbits.sh` can be used to run, but for more control use `poetry run lnbits` in the next option.
+`./lnbits.sh` can be used to run, but for more control `cd lnbits` and use `poetry run lnbits` (see next option).

 ## Option 2: compile